The Creek Freedmen

 There are thousands of pages of documents relating to Creek Freedmen and their history within the Muscogee (Creek) Nation.

-The number one mistake people make in researching their Creek ancestors is the belief that the Creek Nation is a 'race' of people instead of a nationality.
-When Principal Chief Pleasant Porter was asked before the US Senate what is your nationality?
-He responded, I am a Muscogee (Creek).
+The number one mistake people make in researching their Creek ancestors is the belief that the Creek Nation is a 'race' of people instead of a political group or nationality.

 Basically, if your grandmother told you she was Creek, please don't assume she meant Indian as race, she could have been referring to her Creek nationality.